-Welcome to Microsoft's Windows XP Media Center Edition (Fresh/Clean) Install guide.
-This guide
+Welcome to Microsoft's Windows XP Media Center Edition (Fresh/Clean) Install guide for

 is step by step and should be used when installing onto a new/blank hard